The Lucky Penny Program

 • Full traditional distribution

-There are no additional production, illustration, or publishing fees beyond this cost.
+There are no additional fees beyond the mentorship cost.

 Program Timeline (24- 36 Months to Publication)